Niteshtivari/Seat-Booking-App/README.md

 # Seat Booking App

-This is a fully interactive Seat Booking Web App built with HTML, CSS, and JavaScript.
-It allows users to select a movie, choose seats, and book or cancel them dynamically.
+**This is a fully interactive Seat Booking Web App built with HTML, CSS, and JavaScript.
+It allows users to select a movie, choose seats, and book or cancel them dynamically.**

+**A demo of the project-** https://files.codingninjas.in/movie-31322.gif

-# 🚀 Features
+## 🚀 Features
 Dropdown list dynamically populated using a predefined MovieList array.

 Real-time price updates based on the selected movie and number of seats chosen.